annotorious/project-website-source/content/guides/using-firebase-for-storage.md

 ---
-title: "Using Firebase for Storage"
+title: "Firebase Storage Plugin"
 date: 2020-05-01T13:28:54+02:00
 draft: false
 layout: "section-page"
 subsection: "guides"
 blurb: "In order to store annotations, you need a server backend that is able to handle W3C Web Annotations.
 This guide provides a simple recipe for using Firebase, an online cloud storage service by Google, as your personal annotation server."
 weight: 4
-meta_title: "Using Firebase for Storage"
+meta_title: "Firebase Storage Plugin"
 meta_description: "This guide provides a simple recipe for using Firebase, an online cloud storage service by Google, as your personal annotation server"
 meta_link: "https://recogito.github.io/guides/using-firebase-for-storage"
 ---